 Lemon basil is believed to be native to India and has been growing wild since ancient times.
 The herb was spread across Asia in the early ages and became extensively cultivated in Southeast Asia for its delicate, herbal flavor.
 While the exact origins of the variety are unknown, experts believe the cultivar is a hybrid between American basil, Ocimum americanum, and sweet basil, Ocimum basilicum.
 Lemon basil was brought to the Americas sometime during the 17th century, but the variety was never commercially grown, limiting the basil to specialty growers and home gardens.
 Today Lemon basil is primarily found in Southeast Asia, Asia, and Indonesia, but it can be spotted at farmer’s markets, Asian markets, and local grocers in temperate regions of the United States.
 Lemon basil is also found in seed form through online retailers as the variety can easily be grown from seed in home gardens.

 Recipes that include Lemon Basil.
 One is easiest, three is harder.

-People have shared Lemon Basil using the Specialty Produce app for iPhone and Android.
+Someone shared Lemon Basil using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.